 Host: Mama Milly

 COBATI launched the Bombo Community Tourism Project, a village based-initiative, with support from the MTN Uganda Foundation.
-The cluster includes homesteads, a women handcraft group, traditional dancers, and a mini cultural centre.
+The cluster includes homesteads, a women handcraft group, traditional dancers, a mini cultural centre, and two schools (Bembe Primary and Mediina Pre-Nursery).
 Sample activities:

 - Traditional greeting ceremony